Women in the House of Lords: Life peeresses

 The Life Peerages Act 1958 made possible the creation of peerages for life, in order to address the declining number of active members.
 Women were immediately eligible and (shortly after the death of Viscountess Rhondda) four were among the first life peers appointed, including Baroness Wootton of Abinger, who was the first woman to be appointed, and Baroness Swanborough, who was the first to take her seat.
 However, hereditary peeresses continued to be excluded until the passage of the Peerage Act 1963; the first to take her seat was Baroness Strange of Knokin.

 The first female chief whip was Baroness Llewelyn-Davies of Hastoe in 1973.
 Janet Young, Baroness Young was the first woman leader of the House of Lords in 1981.
 Brenda Hale, Baroness Hale of Richmond became the first (and only) female Law Lord in 2004.

-Since the passage of the House of Lords Act 1999, hereditary peeresses remain eligible for election to the Upper House.
+From the passage of the House of Lords Act 1999 until the House of Lords Act 2026 hereditary peeresses remained eligible for election to the Upper House.
 Five were elected in 1999 among the 92 hereditary peers who continued to sit.
-Of these, three have since died, and the other two retired in 2014 and 2020.
+Of these, three died, and the other two retired in 2014 and 2020.
 (Margaret of Mar, 31st Countess of Mar was the last remaining female hereditary peer in the Lords when she retired.)
 All of these were replaced by male hereditary peers in by-elections.

 Following a change to the law in 2014 to allow women to be ordained bishops, the Lords Spiritual (Women) Act 2015 was passed, which provides that whenever a vacancy arises among the Lords Spiritual during the ten years following the Act coming into force, the vacancy has to be filled by a woman, if one is eligible.
 This does not apply to the five bishops who sit by right (one of whom is female, as of 2020).

 In 2015, Rachel Treweek, Bishop of Gloucester, became the first woman to sit as a Lord Spiritual due to the Act.
 As of 2020, five women bishops sit as Lords Spiritual.